 Ontario Roads - Highway 2/CR-RR 2

-All daytime photos courtesy Doug Kerr (the first four on the page).
-The nighttime (sorry) photos are mine, and are all eastbound.
+All of my photos are eastbound, but not all submitted photos (such as the above, courtesy Doug Kerr).
 The reason so much of Highway 2 has become a County or Regional Road is because Highway 401 has taken all of the through traffic off of the road, and so it serves little purpose to the province.
 The great downloading of many provincial highways to the counties and regions occurred in the 1990's, completed by 1998.

 Green shields are used as trailblazers.
-The top photo is/was westbound in Kingston, and this one I'm sure is nearby.
+The top photo is/was westbound in Kingston, and this one I'm sure is nearby, also courtesy Doug Kerr.

-EB and WB on CR 2 (still signed as Highway 2, but I'm sure the shields have now been replaced), respectively, at former Highway (yup, now CR) 32.
+EB and WB on CR 2 (still signed as Highway 2, but I'm sure the shields have now been replaced) at former Highway (yup, now CR) 32, courtesy Doug Kerr.
 32 will take you to Highway 401's Exit 645.
-Note the age of the 32 shield in the WB photo versus the relative newness of the cutouts above - square shields are used primarily at junctions, cutouts otherwise, according to Chris Bessert, though there is plenty of variation on that.
+Note the age and font of the 32 shields.
+Square shields are used primarily at junctions, cutouts otherwise, according to Chris Bessert, though there is plenty of variation on that.

 As I said, shield confusion, CR 2 EB at Augusta Road, still in Brockville.